Ferasman979/Revenue-Insights-for-Hotel-Management/README.md

 Overview
 Welcome to the Revenue Insights for Hotel Management dashboard repository.
 This project is designed to provide a comprehensive view of hotel revenue metrics, offering valuable insights into various aspects of hotel performance.
 The dashboard integrates multiple data sources to present real-time insights on key performance indicators such as revenue, occupancy, average daily rate (ADR), and other important metrics that help in strategic decision-making.

-Key Features
+Key Features:

 Real-time Revenue Insights: Monitor the overall revenue performance across different cities and room classes.
 The dashboard provides a high-level view of total revenue, revenue per available room (RevPAR), daily sellable room nights (DSRN), and more.

-Occupancy and ADR Analysis: Gain insights into the occupancy rate and average daily rate (ADR) across different periods, helping you understand how these factors influence overall revenue.
+Occupancy and ADR Analysis: Gain insights into the occupancy and average daily rates (ADR) across different periods, helping you understand how these factors influence overall revenue.

-Revenue by Category: Visualize the breakdown of revenue by business and luxury categories, providing clarity on which segments contribute most to your revenue.
+Revenue by Category: Visualize revenue breakdown by business and luxury categories, clarifying which segments contribute most to your revenue.

 Trend Analysis by Key Metrics: Track trends over time for crucial metrics like RevPAR, ADR, and Occupancy %.
 This feature allows you to identify patterns and make data-driven decisions.